 - Waxed canvas: I’ve really been loving waxed canvas lately.
 It’s my absolute favorite for this backpack because of the sturdiness as well as water-resistant qualities.
 The beauty of waxed canvas is that you don’t need to apply interfacing to it.
 I have my list of tips and tricks on page 4 of the PDF and more shops listed on page 2.
 I usually purchase a 10-12 oz. weight from AL Frances Textiles, it’s made in Texas and I really love how well it holds up over time (hint: she sells 1/2 yard cuts by request, so it’s perfect to grab two 1/2 yard cuts to make up the exterior of this backpack).
 Check out her shop for the full selection!
 Here are a few other shops that I know carry waxed canvas (links are direct to waxed canvas selection): Fancy Tiger Crafts, Drygoods Design, Gather Here

 - I want to substitute quilting cotton for my Exterior fabric requirement, what should I do?
 Here’s what I recommend (this is a little bit more of a chatty laid-back form of what I recommend in the pattern): Quilting cotton requires a bit more interfacing and stabilization than my preferred choices (canvas/waxed canvas), but I totally understand that there’s a much larger selection of beautiful quilting cottons readily available.
 So for this pattern I recommend interfacing the quilting cotton Side Panels and Front Panel using a medium-weight fusible interfacing, I use Pellon 809 (trimmed by 1/2″ smaller on all sides to keep the bulk out of the seam allowances).
 After the interfacing is fused, I baste (using a 5.0mm stitch length around the entire perimeter) cotton canvas/duckcloth to the wrong side of those same pieces.
 I find after these steps the quilting cotton is going to hold it’s shape really well.
 The canvas/duckcloth will stabilize the quilting cotton and won’t be seen in the final backpack, so I typically choose a natural color.
 The Back Panel is where you can either do the same method as the other panels, or you can quilt it.
 I have a section on page 4 of the PDF detailing information on how I quilt mine and what I use.
-In the next few weeks I’m hoping to add a short video of the process I use for quilting the back panel, especially for those who are newer to quilting.
+Click the link below for a quilting tips video.

 - Cork fabric: This is the first time I’ve used cork fabric and I really enjoyed it.
 It’s become quite popular amongst bag makers and for good reason.
 It’s easy to use, doesn’t require interfacing, and comes in so many classic colors as well as bright colors and patterns even.
 I’ve purchased mine from Stitch Supply Co. and Sew Sweetness, and my local quilt shop (Olive Juice Quilts) carries a nice selection, too.